wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 # Monocle3 workflow

-What will happen with those files that we have been preparing so far?
-Well, Monocle3 turns the expression matrix, cell and gene annotations into an object called cell_data_set (CDS), which holds single-cell expression data.
+Monocle3 turns the expression matrix, cell and gene annotations into an object called cell_data_set (CDS), which holds single-cell expression data.

 > ### {% icon details %} Details: Input files
 >
-> That’s what [Monocle3 documentation](https://cole-trapnell-lab.github.io/monocle3/docs/starting/) says about the required three input files:
+> Here is what [Monocle3 documentation](https://cole-trapnell-lab.github.io/monocle3/docs/starting/) says about the required three input files:
->    - expression_matrix, a numeric matrix of expression values, where rows are genes, and columns are cells.
+>    - **expression_matrix**, a numeric matrix of expression values, where rows are genes, and columns are cells.
 Must have the same number of columns as the cell_metadata has rows and the same number of rows as the gene_metadata has rows.
->    - cell_metadata, a data frame, where rows are cells, and columns are cell attributes (such as cell type, culture condition, day captured, etc.)
+>    - **cell_metadata**, a data frame, where rows are cells, and columns are cell attributes (such as cell type, culture condition, day captured, etc.)
->    - gene_metadata, a data frame, where rows are features (e.g. genes), and columns are gene attributes, such as biotype, gc content, etc. One of its columns should be named "gene_short_name", which represents the gene symbol or simple name (generally used for plotting) for each gene.
+>    - **gene_metadata**, a data frame, where rows are features (e.g. genes), and columns are gene attributes, such as biotype, gc content, etc. One of its columns should be named "gene_short_name", which represents the gene symbol or simple name (generally used for plotting) for each gene.
 >
 {: .details}

-Here’s how the Monocle3 workflow looks like:
+The Monocle3 workflow looks like the following, which should seem pretty similar to what you've done throughout the case study.

 ![Monocle workflow](../../images/scrna-casestudy-monocle/monocle3_new_workflow.png "Workflow provided by Monocle3 documentation")